sneppy/vue-menu/README.md

 Each entry has the following properties:

 - `action` is a function called when the associated menu option is clicked.
-It receives the native click event;
+It receives the native click event.
+If the action returns a true-ish value it prevents the menu from closing;
 - `title` is the text displayed in the menu.
 If not provided, the option key is used;
 - `options` is an object or array of objects of nested options.